davidcallen/example-of-packer-and-ansible-with-virtualbox/README.md

         ```
     - this enables fixing and re-running of the ansible and is faster than just re-running ```packer-build-image.sh```
 - ```ssh-connect-to-packer-builder.sh```
-    - provide convenient SSH connection to a running packer build vm, for debugging purposes.
+    - provide convenient SSH connection to a running packer build VM, for debugging purposes.

 Summary